 Asia Rugby, formerly known as the Asian Rugby Football Union, is a state-owned entity headquartered in Hong Kong.
 Founded in 1968, the organization employs approximately 30 individuals and reported $1.6M in revenue as of 2023.
 Functioning as a tier 3 media tech buyer, the company specializes in contact sports and serves as the governing body of rugby union in Asia under the authority of World Rugby.

 Asia Rugby offers 2 products in the media and telecoms services and sports industries.
-Asia Rugby's product portfolio comprises of media and TV services and contact sports.
+Asia Rugby's product portfolio comprises of contact sports and media and TV services.

 Subscribe for full access to Asia Rugby's products in full detail